TheRealRafael00/Cwabs/README.md

 🧠 How It Works

-Once you run the tool, it will:
+Once you launch Cwabs, the tool will guide you through a series of steps to collect relevant information:

+1. Personalized Greeting:
-1. Ask for your name (for a personal touch).
+The tool will first ask for your name, giving a personal touch to the experience.

+2. System Information Display:
-2. Show your system info (via neofetch, if available).
+The tool will show your system's info via neofetch (if available).

-3. Offer an interactive menu:
+3. Interactive Menu:
+You'll be presented with a simple menu to choose your desired action:

 [1] Website Information Lookup
 [2] VirusTotal URL Scan
 [3] Website Status Checker
 [0] Exit

-You can input domains (like example.com) or full URLs (https://example.com) depending on the option you choose.
+You can input domains (e.g., example.com) or full URLs (e.g., https://example.com), depending on the option you select.

 ---